kusabhadranv/courseraMachineLearning/README.md

-# courseraMachineLearning
+# Coursera Machine Learning course by Stanford
-My assignments of Coursera Machine Learning course by Stanford
+This repository has my implementations of the assignments offered as part of Coursera Machine Learning course by Stanford University.